kotlin-graphics/imgui/README.md

 ----------

-This is the Kotlin port of [dear imgui](https://github.com/ocornut/imgui) (AKA ImGui), a bloat-free graphical user interface library for C++.
+This is the Kotlin rewrite of [dear imgui](https://github.com/ocornut/imgui) (AKA ImGui), a bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (few external dependencies).

 Dear ImGui is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and lacks certain features normally found in more high-level libraries.

 Dear ImGui is particularly suited to integration in games engine (for tooling), real-time 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.

 Dear ImGui is self-contained within a few files that you can easily copy and compile into your application/engine.

+It doesn't provide the guarantee that dear imgui provides, but it is actually a much better fit for java/kotlin users.

 ### Usage